banner-spacer-15.gif

 nor shall any state deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.

-add a new comment
+Leave a comment